irambuk/irambuk/README.md

 Hi, I am @IRambuk

-I like to create code repos to solve common problems.
+I code for money and/or fun.